geoarrow/geoarrow/README.md

 on metadata and memory layout for storing geospatial data in the Arrow memory layout or related formats.

+### Relationship with GeoParquet

-Relationship with GeoParquet: the GeoParquet specification originally started in this repo, but was moved out into its own repo (https://github.com/opengeospatial/geoparquet), leaving this repo to focus on the Arrow-specific specifications (Arrow layout and extension type metadata).
+The GeoParquet specification originally started in this repo, but was moved out into its own repo (https://github.com/opengeospatial/geoparquet), leaving this repo to focus on the Arrow-specific specifications (Arrow layout and extension type metadata).

 ## Implementations